 Safe rooms are among the most comforting of security products.
-Anywhere from basic to elaborate, you'll have your own fortified sanctuary when you desperately need it.
+Anywhere from basic to elaborate, you'll have your own fortified sanctuary if and when you desperately need it.

 Awakened one night by the sounds of burglars downstairs in her Dallas TX home, Betty Deeds was trapped, but prepared.
 She quickly dead-bolted her fortified bedroom door and, though she was alone and had no gun, yelled, “Jack!
 Grab your gun!”
 She pushed a panic button setting off an outdoor strobe light and siren, then called 911 on the cell phone always kept on her nightstand, which also held her pepper spray.
 Betty was quite safe in her ”safe room.”

-Keep a knotted rope for escaping through a window.
-Keep a flashlight, a cell phone (it can’t be disabled from outside), and a weapon or pepper spray.
-Reinforce any windows.
+Keep a flashlight, a fully charged cell phone, and a weapon or pepper spray.
 At the very least, even one family member barricaded inside long enough to call the police can save lives.

 [Using the bedroom itself as a safe room may be a poor choice for escaping domestic violence because both the victim and abuser may already be in the bedroom when the violence begins.
-A better choice for a battering victim might be a safe closet (either within the bedroom or elsewhere in the home).]
+A better choice for a battering victim is to escape from the home and call the police.]

 A reinforced closet is also a great choice.
-It can store valuables and/or protect you from danger (although there's no window to escape through or yell for help).
+It can store a cell phone, your valuables, and/or protect you from danger (although there's no window to escape through or yell, "Help!
+Police!").
 Use a double-cylinder deadbolt lock and hang one key inside the closet to quickly lock yourself in.
-You might want to line the inside door and walls with bulletproof Kevlar.
+You might even want to line the inside door and walls with bulletproof Kevlar.

-Also keep an old cell phone in there (with its battery fully charged).
-By U.S. law, phone carriers must keep all old cell phones still able to call 911 for emergencies, even though the phone is no longer on your account.
+Also keep an old, fully charged cell phone in there.
+By U.S. law, phone carriers must keep all old cell phones still able to call 911 for emergencies, even though the phone's billing account is closed.

 Now comes the hard part - you must be very discrete about not revealing your safe room, safe closet, hidden room, or any security products to anyone who doesn't need to know.
-Secrets always leak, and it'll no longer be as effective.
-Can you resist the temptation to show off?
+Secrets often leak, and it'll no longer be as effective.
+Can you resist the temptation to show off your safe room?

-A safe for storing valuables may be freestanding, wall-mounted, or floor-mounted (in a concrete floor).
+A safe for storing valuables may be freestanding, wall-mounted, or floor-mounted.
 Other hidden caches may be hollowed spaces within doors, walls, furniture, books, curtain rods, and so on.

 A safe is most effective when you are not at home.
-These days, more and more criminals prefer to invade when you're there – to force you to reveal hidden caches or a safe's location and combination – and gain access to your wallet, car keys, and you.
+Crime rates show that more and more criminals prefer to invade when you're there – to force you to reveal hidden caches or open your safe – and gain access to your wallet, car keys, and you.
 They know the home itself helps hide their crime and your screams.